 Figure 1: Generic program flow for a reactive transport simulator using operator splitting.

 PhreeqcRM is intended to be the reaction-calculation engine in an operator-splitting approach to reactive transport.
-The simplest operator-splitting approach is the sequential non-iterative approach (SNIA) (Barry et al., 2000; Carrayrou et al., 2004; Yeh and Tripathi, 1989), which separates the simultaneous processes of solute transport and reaction into alternating transport and reaction steps with predefined time steps.
+The simplest operator-splitting approach is the sequential non-iterative approach (SNIA) (Barry et al., 2000; Carrayrou et al., 2004; Yeh and Tripathi, 1989), which separates the simultaneous processes of solute transport and reaction into alternating transport and reaction steps.
 PhreeqcRM is not restricted to SNIA, but SNIA is assumed here for simplicity.

 PHREEQC uses moles of elements, including oxygen and hydrogen, as the definition of a solution.
 To account for charge imbalance in boundary and initial solutions and to compensate for charge imbalances that may be induced by surface-complexation reactions, charge imbalance is also required for a complete solution definition.
 The elements plus charge imbalance are referred to as components.
 PhreeqcRM does not rely on a specific form of the transport equations.
 If the same form of transport equation applies for all dissolved species, and equation parameters are species-independent, then the aqueous solution may be transported in terms of components rather than solution species, which reduces the number of transported entities.